Karakol Travel Guide: Top 15 Things to Do in Karakol, Kyrgyzstan

 Yuriy Gagarin statue in Barksoon, Kyrgyzstan

 You can enjoy the laidback pace of life, discover its unusual attractions, do a bit of cafe hopping, and come to appreciate its many quirky charms.
-With this in mind, let’s discover 15 things you can do while visiting Karakol.

 15 Things to Do in Karakol Travel Guide

-1) Karakol walking tour
+1) Karakol Walking Tour

 As a first-time visitor, one of the best ways to get acquainted with Karakol, is to take one of the free walking tours.
 These tip-based tours are put on by the tourist office and run three times a week.

-It’s a great way to get a feel for the town while checking out some of the major landmarks.
 Plus you have a local guide who can answer any questions you may have about the place.
-Also, to even offer suggestions on other things to do.
+They’ll offer suggestions on other things to do.
 More information here: https://destinationkarakol.com/tours/karakol-walking-tour

 Dungan Mosque in Karakol, Kyrgyzstan